-Salina Police launch alert system to help first responders with emergencies involving those with special needs
+Salina police launch alert system to help first responders with emergencies involving those with special needs

 “So when it comes to my son, he really loves Christmas and Santa, and Christmas lights,” said Pfiefer.
 “So that could be something the officers could mention to de-escalate what might be going on.

-Pfiefer said they’ve already received at least 20 forms in the first day the program launched.
+Pfiefer said they’ve already received at least 20 forms on the first day the program launched.
 The program serves Salina and Saline County.

 You can fill out the form in person at the Salina Police Department or online here.